grvpanchal/ramp-up-to-react-js/index.md

 <img src="./assets/img/part-4.png" style="display: block; margin: 0 auto; max-width: 100%" />

-In previous part's final chapter, you saw how React with JSX is compiled using libraries like React, React DOM and babel.
+In the previous part's final chapter, you saw how ReactJS with JSX is compiled using libraries like React, React DOM and babel.
 That example was good for small applications.
-However while working on bigger project a compiled version is required offload client resources for compilation and improve performance in loading.
-Hence we first have to understand how to work with node package manager(npm) and Webpack that collects the resource and compiles the JSX code.
+However, while working on a bigger project a compiled version is required offload client resources for compilation and improve performance in loading.
+Hence we first have to understand how to work with a node package manager(npm) and Webpack that collects the resource and compiles the JSX code.

 ### Content